 Be confident in the quality of the German translation you buy

 If you plan to invest money in buying translations, then you want to know that an independent certification body believes the translation agency you have chosen offers a professional level of service & meets required translation standards.

 Certification benefits both the translation agency and its clients:

-In the translation world, when it comes to certified translation services, one European standard is fast becoming the industry norm:
+In the translation world, when it comes to certified translation services, one standard is fast becoming the industry norm:

 ISO 17100 replaced EN 15038 (Translation Services) in 2015.

-Other translation-related certifications you’ll come across includes:
+Other translation-related certifications you’ll come across include:

 your German translation is being provided as part of a range of